-All in all, we have the following characterization of measurability: \begin{definition} $\kappa$ is a \emph{measurable} cardinal if and only if there is a ultrafilter $G$ on $\pow{\kappa}/I$ (where $I$ is the ideal of bounded subsets of $\kappa$) which meets all the maximal antichain on $\pow{\kappa}/I$ of size less than $\kappa$. \end{definition}
+All in all, we have the following characterization of measurability: \begin{definition} $\kappa$ is a \emph{measurable} cardinal if and only if there is an ultrafilter $G$ on $\pow{\kappa}/I$ (where $I$ is the ideal of bounded subsets of $\kappa$) which meets all the maximal antichains on $\pow{\kappa}/I$ of size less than $\kappa$. \end{definition}

 In particular the measurability of $\kappa$ holds if and only if $(\pow{\kappa}/I)^+$ satisfies a certain forcing axiom stating that certain collections of predense subsets of $(\pow{\kappa}/I)^+$ can be simultaneously met in a filter.